A Compositional Approach to Verifying Modular Robotic Systems: Related Work

 Compositional Assume-Guarantee reasoning has been used to define contracts for system modules~\cite{TheFrenchReport2012}, with rule-defined contract composition.
-Their rules share the same aim as our work, but our inference rules (\S\ref{sec:specifyingRobots}) are simpler because we make assumptions about the robotic system being modelled, making our contracts easier to mechanise as runtime monitors.
-Their rules are extended by~\cite{Li2017}, using a variant of \gls{stl} to describe behaviour and contracts.
+Their rules share the same aim as our work and are extended by~\cite{Li2017}, using a variant of \gls{stl} to describe behaviour and contracts.
 They used the rules in~\cite{TheFrenchReport2012} to produce whole system assumptions and guarantees.
-They target closed-loop control systems, whereas our approach targets robotic systems that are written in general-purpose programming languages.
+They target closed-loop control systems, whereas our approach targets robotic systems that are written in general-purpose programming languages {and leverages heterogeneous specification}.
 Related compositional approaches include OCRA~\cite{cimatti2013ocra} and AGREE~\cite{cofer2012compositional}, though neither explicitly incorporates heterogeneous verification.

 CoCoSpec~\cite{champion2016cocospec} is a language that provides assume/guarantee contracts for reactive systems.
 CoCoSpec extends the Lustre specification language and uses the Kind2 model-checker for compositional verification~\cite{champion2016kind}.
-This approach is specialised for synchronous communications, which differ from the event-based communications that we target, and their contract semantics is more restrictive than ours.
-Further, it is not clear how their support for compositional verification can be extended to support heterogeneous components such as those in our example.
-In our previous work, an inspection rover example combined NASA's Formal Requirements Elicitation Tool (FRET), CoCoSpec, and Event-B for verification~\cite{bourbouh2021integrating}.
-This work used a Simulink model of the robot's architecture to define individual components.
-In contrast, our work focusses on systems developed in ROS and use FOL contracts to reason about system-level properties.
+This approach is specialised for synchronous communications, which differ from the event-based communications that we target, and their contract semantics is more restrictive than ours. {Specifically, CoCoSpec with Kind2 uses logical implication requiring the user to show that the lower-level node specifications imply a predefined top-level node specification; whereas we derive the top-level contract from the combination of the lower-level contracts.} Further, it is not clear how their support for compositional verification can be extended to support heterogeneous components such as those in our example.

+In previous work by some of the authors of this paper, a combination of NASA's Formal Requirements Elicitation Tool (FRET), CoCoSpec, and Event-B were used to verify an inspection rover example system~\cite{bourbouh2021integrating}.
+The work used a Simulink model of the rover's architecture to define individual components. {The combination of techniques was needed to adequately verify the rover system.
+For example, the CoCoSpec model could not be verified against the planner requirements for grids larger than $4 \times 4$ so Event-B's proof-based approach was used to verify these properties for any size of grid.
+However, doing so forced us to verify an abstracted planner model in place of the Simulink model, potentially sacrificing some accuracy for tractability.} In contrast, our work focusses on systems developed in ROS and uses FOL contracts to reason about system-level properties.

 We take inspiration from Broy's approach to systems engineering~\cite{Broy18} which presents three kinds of artefacts: (1) system-level requirements, (2) functional system specification, and (3) logical subsystem architecture.
 These are represented as logical predicates in the form of assertions, with relationships defined between them that extend to assume/commitment contracts.
 The treatment of these contracts is purely logical, and we present a similar technique that, instead of assertions, uses Assume-Guarantee contracts and is specialised to the software engineering of robotic systems.